Moving an AWS Workload to Mulga

 Without these, Terraform will try to validate credentials and metadata against real AWS endpoints.

-Hive uses AWS Signature V4.
+Spinifex uses AWS Signature V4.
 Ensure your AWS CLI is version 2.0 or higher:

 bash